The speed at which a plane lands mainly depends on the type of aircraft, and environmental factors, like wind speed.

 Related: What Do Flaps Do on Planes?

-Why Does It Sometimes Feel Like the Plane is Speeding Up Before It Lands?
+Why It Sometimes Feels Like the Plane is Speeding Up Before Landing

 This occurs because as you sit in your seat there is a feeling that your seat is being accelerated forwards into you.